 Instagram users are there for the photography.
 There's little else to see, right?
+Wrong.

 Growing your followers on Instagram requires consistent posting.
 This means that it's critical to keep posting over time in order to show up in peoples' searches.
 If you have a ton of imagery, you can post pretty regularly.
 You may even want to add a few projects (as multiple images or as single images at a time) right away so that users know what kind of pictures they'll be seeing moving forward if they follow you.

 If you don't have a lot of imagery, post 1-2x a week.
 It's fine to start small!
 If each image and caption tells a story, then it doesn't matter if you're not posting daily - you're posting what Instagram users look forward to discovering.
+Remember, quality over quantity.

 Because of the nature of the Instagram algorithm, time of day doesn't matter as much for posting.
 Similar to Facebook, however, we recommend posting when people are online - before work, during lunch, and in the evenings after work.
 Instagram, actually, is extremely popular late into the night for those who have already climbed into bed but just aren't quite ready to sleep yet.